 "They're not working for those funds," Bosma said.

-The idea of drug testing welfare recipients is supported by the powerful American Legislative Exchange Council, or ALEC, a business-backed group that writes model legislation on hundreds of issues for state lawmakers to adopt.
+Spreading of the idea to drug test welfare recipients originated at a conference sponsored by the powerful American Legislative Exchange Council, or ALEC, a business-backed group that writes model legislation on hundreds of issues for state lawmakers to adopt.
 About 30 state legislatures considered welfare drug testing proposals last year.

 At least 50 of the 106 Republican members of the Indiana House and Senate are ALEC members.
 Republican Gov. Mike Pence was the keynote speaker at ALEC's December policy summit.